Skip to content

 30 September 2025

-[THE ORIGINAL POST WAS WRITTEN IN FRENCH] While cows are ruminating, biotechnology is producing milk proteins that are molecularly identical to those found in cow’s milk.
-Although these proteins are increasingly present in the food market, they still struggle to move beyond the laboratory scale.
-This blog offers a discussion on this type of innovation […]
+par Coline Prévost While cows are ruminating, biotechnology is producing milk proteins that are molecularly identical to those found in cow’s milk.
+Although these proteins struggle to move beyond the laboratory stage, some of them are beginning to make their mark on the food market.
+This blog post explores this technology and the relationship to […]

 The digital horizon